 Both Amazon and Google distinguish between paid and organic search results.
 They use an auction procedure to display the results.
 Advertising is a major income for both Google and Amazon.
 However, for Google, advertising is the biggest source of revenue, Amazon advertising is still in its infancy.

 When it comes to ad targeting, Google ads are more advanced than Amazon ads.
 Google ads are very comprehensive and targeting ads can be pursued easily.
+You can take a look here to learn when to use optimized targeting.
 On the other hand, with sponsored display ads, Amazon is expanding its funnel ads for sellers and vendors.
 There’s a lot of catching up to do.

 One of the major differences between Amazon and Google is keywords.
 If you want to rank your blog or landing page on Google, you need to follow a set of best practices like: